DavisQBio/semester-biology/readings/R-00-before-we-start.md

 -   The [Posting Guide](http://www.r-project.org/posting-guide.html) for the R mailing lists.
 -   [How to ask for R help](http://blog.revolutionanalytics.com/2014/01/how-to-ask-for-r-help.html) useful guidelines
 -   [This blog post by Jon Skeet](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/) has quite comprehensive advice on how to ask programming questions.
 -   The [reprex](https://cran.rstudio.com/web/packages/reprex/) package is very helpful to create reproducible examples when asking for help.
-The \[rOpenSci community call "How to ask questions so they get answered"\], [Github link](https://github.com/ropensci/commcalls/issues/14) and [video recording](https://vimeo.com/208749032) includes a presentation of the reprex package and of its philosophy.
+The rOpenSci community call "How to ask questions so they get answered", [Github link](https://github.com/ropensci/commcalls/issues/14) and [video recording](https://vimeo.com/208749032) includes a presentation of the reprex package and of its philosophy.

 <p style="text-align: right; font-size: small;">
-Page built on: ð 2018-09-04 â ð¢ 12:59:35
+Page built on: 2018-09-04 at 13:08:58
 </p>